meken/cloud-hackathons/hacks/adk-intro/README.md

 This is where *Tools* come into the picture: they provide a way for LLMs/agents to access external systems, databases, or APIs, thereby augmenting the LLM's knowledge base and enabling it to perform more complex, data-dependent operations.
 Although in this challenge we'll use a tool to gather additional information, tools can also be used to execute actions (which we'll cover in the last challenge).

 > [!NOTE]
-> Although we're using tools to gather additional information, tools can also be used to execute actions, create local files, update databases, send commmunication etc.
+> Although we'll be using a tool to gather additional information in this challenge, tools can also be used to execute actions, such as creating tickets, updating local files, updating databases, generating media, sending commmunication etc.

 ### Description

 The provided code base already has a function that can look up our Luminaverse heroes (and their availability) in `tools.py`.
 Update the `hero_finder_agent` to use that function as a tool.
 Once everything works as expected, push the changes to the repository.

 > [!NOTE]
-> Typically we’d use a proper database or an external API to do the lookup, but for the sake of simplicity, the lookup tool for this challenge will be using a simple `sqlite` database.
+> Typically we’d use a proper database or an external API to do the lookup, but for the sake of simplicity, the lookup tool for this challenge will be using a local `sqlite` database.

 ### Success Criteria